 Yes.
 Orson Welles, the future voice of both Robin Masters and Unicron, was planning an interplanetary alien invasion.
 And he hated Grover’s Mill the most.
 Actually, as you well know, he was in the process of Americanizing the London-based events of H.G.
 Well’s novel The War of the Worlds and adapting them for a radio drama to be performed for his radio show, The Mercury Theatre on the Air.
-He needed a landing spot for the first Martian-Earthling (what a horribly condescending name we Earth-born have) encounter that wasn’t the English countryside.
+He needed a landing spot for the first Martian-Earthling encounter that wasn’t the English countryside.
 Grover’s Mill was “good enough.”

 Honestly, between you, me, and everyone else, I was expecting a cheesy little plaque financed by the meager proceeds of basket raffles and bake sales.
 However, I think the Orson Welles War of the Worlds monument just might be my favorite of all the world war monuments in this entire country.
-Standing about seven feet tall and about five feet wide, it’s a coffin-sized (and shaped, I guess) bronze bas-relief image.
+Standing about seven feet tall and about five feet wide, it’s a coffin-sized and shaped bronze bas-relief image.
 Think Han Solo in carbonite, and you’ll get the picture...or just look at the accompanying picture.

 The bas-relief depicts three major things.
 Most coolly, a giant tentacled tripod machine prominently at the top; less coolly, an unsuspecting and gullible family sitting around a radio near the bottom of the monument; and, back to coolly, Welles himself performing the radio play in the middle.
 At the very bottom is the explanation, “He fooled us.”
 Not really, but it might as well be.
 Instead it’s the basic explanation for that All Hallows Eve eve that I refused to give you at the beginning of this article.